Home iOS Deferred Deep Link Implementation (Swift)

 class HomeViewController: UIViewController, SFSafariViewControllerDelegate

-We can do it in:
+We can use:

 func safariViewController(_ controller: SFSafariViewController, didCompleteInitialLoad didLoadSuccessfully: Bool) {